DevWouter/training-csharp/slides/C03_P01_declare.md

 Say("Wouter", "Hello World");
 ```

+notes:
+- Terms: statement, parameter, argument, parameter list, string literal, string variable, interpolated string
-notes: On line 8 we pass a string literal as first and second parameter.
+- On line 8 we pass a string literal as first and second parameter.
 The first parameter is assigned to the `name` parameter and the second parameter is assigned to the `text` parameter.

 ---
 ### Return values